Psychosocial Support Services

 2. Percentage of clients with a service plan developed within 30 business days of the completed assessment.

-3. Percentage of clients with service plans reviewed and/or revised every 6 months, at a minimum.
+3. Percentage of clients with service plans reviewed or revised every 6 months, at a minimum.

 Provision of Services for Counseling: Non-professional staff may provide counseling related to: